NancyFNX/SZ-paper-data/README.md

 ---

 ### DEA_hiPSC_SZ.csv
-Differential expression analysis results for **hiPSC_SZ** samples.
+Filtered differential expression analysis results for **hiPSC_SZ** samples.
 The linear model was fitted using the limma framework with `~ batch + drug`, DMSO was used as the reference condition.
-Final result was filtered by p< 0.05 for statistical significance.
+Final result was filtered by BH adjusted p< 0.05 for statistical significance.

 Rows:
 Each row corresponds to a **probe–drug** comparison against **DMSO**.